awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

           ```
     1. Configure an AWS secret with your RDS database username and password that were configured when following the steps in Create RDS Instance.
         - **Note:** These are the default values for database credentials in cloudformation template for creating the RDS instance, change these according to the values you used
+        - For example, if your username is `admin` and your password is `Kubefl0w` then your secret should look like:
         - ```
           aws secretsmanager create-secret --name rds-secret --secret-string '{"username":"admin","password":"Kubefl0w"}'  --region $CLUSTER_REGION
           ```